 So what is cardiotocography useful for?

-- Accelerations: reassuring has accelerations present.
-However, the absence of accelerations with otherwise normal trace is of uncertain significance.
+- Reassuring has accelerations present.
+However, the absence of accelerations with otherwise normal trace does not indicate acidosis.

 A normal CTG has all four features that are reassuring.
-A suspicious CTG has one feature which is non-reassuring, but the others are reassuring.
-A pathological CTG has ≥2 features which are non-reassuring, or ≥1 abnormal.
+A CTG is non-reassuring if it has one feature which is non-reassuring, but the others are reassuring.
+An abnormal CTG has two or more features which are non-reassuring, or any abnormal features.

 Further information about classifying FHR traces: